 Diversified supply: SAF offers a viable alternative to conventional fossil-derived kerosene and can substitute traditional jet fuel with a more diverse geographical fuel supply through non-food crop sources.

-A drop-in alternative: SAF uses the existing fuel supply and distribution infrastructure, ensuring the energy transition can take place faster compared to other options that would require a wholesale change in aviation’s systems and equipment.
+A drop-in alternative: SAF uses the existing fuel supply and distribution infrastructure, ensuring the energy transition can take place faster compared to other options that would require a complete change to aviation’s systems and equipment.

-The extensive commercial flights and testing of SAF in numerous demonstration flights by 50+ different airlines has shown that the barriers to increased SAF deployment are economic and political, rather than technical.
+The extensive commercial flights and testing of SAF in numerous demonstration flights has shown that the barriers to increased SAF deployment are economic and political, rather than technical.

 These challenges include: